petrello/sports-tournament-scheduling/README.md

 ```
 .
-├── instances
+├── instances            # Contains the instances of the STS problem
-|   ├── CP              # Stores the results of CP optimization technology
+|   ├── CP
-|   ├── SAT             # Stores the results of SAT optimization technology
+|   ├── SAT
-|   ├── SMT             # Stores the results of SMT optimization technology
+|   ├── SMT
-│   └── MIP             # Stores the results of MIP optimization technology
+│   └── MIP
-├── res
+├── res                  # Contains the results of the experiments
-|   ├── CP              # Stores the results of CP optimization technology
+|   ├── CP
-|   ├── SAT             # Stores the results of SAT optimization technology
+|   ├── SAT
-|   ├── SMT             # Stores the results of SMT optimization technology
+|   ├── SMT
-│   └── MIP             # Stores the results of MIP optimization technology
+│   └── MIP
-├── source
+├── source               # Contains the source code for the models implmeneted to solve the STS problem
-|   ├── CP              # Contains the source code for CP optimization technology
+|   ├── CP
-|   ├── SAT             # Contains the source code for SAT optimization technology
+|   ├── SAT
-|   ├── SMT             # Contains the source code for SMT optimization technology
+|   ├── SMT
-│   └── MIP             # Contains the source code for MIP optimization technology
+│   └── MIP
 ├── .gitignore
 ├── docker-compose.yaml  # Docker Compose file to manage the container
-├── Dockerfile
+├── Dockerfile           # Dockerfile to build the container image
 ├── LICENSE
 ├── README.md
 ├── requirements.txt     # Python dependencies for the project